No Man’s Land

 Posted on: 14th May 2019

 Bodrhyddan’s first weekend event of the season took place on a clear, but windy weekend in April.
 The event showcased World War 1 & 2 re-enactors delighted, amused and educated over a thousand visitors who came through the gates of Bodrhyddan Hall.
-A few lucky visitors were even stopped by a military checkpoint from a squad of WW2 American forces.
+Some lucky visitors were even stopped by military checkpoint from a squad of WW2 American forces.

 It was great to see such a wide demographic of attendees at the event, from children, excited to continue learning about the wars to veterans who had served in WW2 themselves.
 There was enough to do and see that most visitors spent well over three hours on site which many commented on being an excellent value for money day out, at just £6 entry.
 With a variety of catering options and stalls selling memorabilia, toys and books, there was plenty to do and see away from the re-enactment side, as well as access to our beautiful gardens.

 With over 250 re-enactors at Bodrhyddan over the weekend showcasing period authentic uniforms, weapons, vehicles, trench warfare and firing demonstrations, the event ensured that the true aspects of war were not forgotten.
 It is important that people do not forget the sacrifice made by those who served in both World Wars.

 Bodrhyddan served as an excellent backdrop for the event, with many of our ancestors involved in both World Wars and the house showcases many fascinating mementos, medals and much more.
 We are delighted to exhibit these when the house reopens in June.